lemonlawaz/lemonlawaz.github.io/faqs.md

 #Do I have to pay attorneys’ fees if I pursue litigation?

 If a consumer decides to pursue litigation in court and the consumer prevails, a fee petition is filed with the court on behalf of the consumer for payment of attorneys' fees.
 If the full fees are not awarded, the outstanding fees are paid from the total recovery.
-If a consumer complies with the representation agreement, but unfortunately does not win his or her case, then no attorneys’ fees will be owed.
+If a consumer complies with the representation agreement, but unfortunately does not win his or her case, then no attorneys’ fees will be owed in a majority of cases.
+The are limited circumstances where a client would be charged attorneys' fees for litigation representation.
+Please call us for details.

 #What other costs are there in litigation?